Yufka | Turkish Unleavened Flatbread

 Yufka is a very thinly rolled Turkish flatbread made with just the basic ingredients.
 It can be used to make wraps or as a pastry sheet for desserts.

-Yufka is an unleavened flatbread from the Turkish cuisine.
+Yufka is an unleavened flatbread from Turkish cuisine.
 They are very thinly rolled flatbread almost resembling pastry sheets and are used for layering in some desserts.
-The Yufka is very similar to Lavash and uses just the basic ingredients like flour, salt, oil and water.
+The Yufka is very similar to Lavash and uses just the basic ingredients like flour, salt, oil, and water.

 Stacked yufka flatbread

 We can use the Yufka flatbread as a wrap or also serve it with a spicy side dish.
-The shelf life of these flatbread are quite long as they are quite dry in texture.
-They can be kept sealed in tightly inside a air proof wrap and can be sprayed with warm water and rested just before serving.
+The shelf life of this flatbread is quite long as they are quite dry in texture.
+They can be kept sealed tightly inside an airproof wrap and can be sprayed with warm water and rested just before serving.

 My Other recipes in the A-Z International Flatbread Series